lsst/LDM-230/index.rst

 5. Object characterization and forced photometry

-To initialize the DRP, Level 1 database visit metadata tables as of the "freeze date" are copied to the DRP temporary database along with the Calibration Database from the CPP and a verified “seed” Solar System Object catalog.
-A dataset repository is configured pointing to the raw images on tape and the master calibration images from the Calibration Products Production, along with the DRP temporary database.
+To initialize the :term:`DRP`, Level 1 database visit metadata tables as of the "freeze date" are copied to the :term:`DRP` temporary database along with the Calibration Database from the CPP and a verified “seed” Solar System Object catalog.
+A dataset repository is configured pointing to the raw images on tape and the master calibration images from the Calibration Products Production, along with the :term:`DRP` temporary database.
 The visit metadata tables are scanned to extract the boresight RA/dec coordinates.
 These are used to determine which sky tiles are covered by each visit.
 The complete list of such sky tiles is gathered.